zincio/apidocs/source/includes/_orders.md

 merchant_order_ids | Array | A [merchant order ids object](#merchant-order-ids-object) which contains details about the retailer's order identifiers tracking | Array | An array of [tracking objects](#tracking-object) that contain the order's tracking information.
 In most cases, this field will not be populated immediately after the order is placed and will only be available later after tracking is updated by the retailer.
 Once tracking has been obtained, a POST request will be sent to the `tracking_obtained` field of the [webhooks object](#webhooks-object) from the request if set. request | Object | The original request that was sent to the Zinc API

-## Order bundling

-The bundling feature groups orders together before placing them.
-This is often advantageous on retailers where larger orders are given free shipping.
-To use bundling, you only need to specify `bundled: true` when placing an order request.
-Bundling currently only works on the following retailers: `amazon`, `amazon_uk`.

-The bundling feature allows you to take advantage of free shipping over $50 (on Amazon) without having to change your Zinc integration.
-Bundling will take the shipping addresses, products, and quantities from separate orders and will group them together into a single order, making sure that each product is routed correctly.
-The order requests and responses remain exactly the same.
-The only difference is when the order is placed.
-The order bundling feature will wait for enough orders in the queue before launching a bundled order.
-The exact dynamics are as follows:

-1. The order bundler will wait until $55 in products have been purchased.
-As soon as more than $55 of products have been queued with `bundled: true`, the bundler will launch a new order.
-2. If the order bundler has waited for longer than 6 hours and has not yet obtained $55 in products, it will launch an order with whatever products are currently in the queue.

-Note that the order bundler will not group together two orders which have the same product ids.